 Unfortunately, we’ve hurt the quality of many waterways.
 We’ve lost thousands of miles of free-flowing, natural streams to damming, industrial and agricultural pollution and other activities.
 Recent studies indicate we’ve lost more than 25 percent of the state’s smallmouth bass streams this century.

-Arkansas Stream Team enables concerned citizens to become involved in stream and watershed conservation.
+The Stream Habitat program enables concerned citizens to become involved in stream and watershed conservation.
 Efforts revolve around three primary aspects of stream conservation: education, advocacy and stewardship.

-Stream Team provides information to increase understanding and appreciation of Arkansas stream systems.
+The Stream Habitat program provides information to increase understanding and appreciation of Arkansas stream systems.
 Volunteers receive training in water-quality monitoring and streambank maintenance and restoration techniques.